mikesmallhelp/video-analysis-app/README.md

     --uniform-bucket-level-access
 ```

-Create the service account:
+Create a service account for the application:

 ```
 gcloud iam service-accounts create <your service account name> --display-name="<your service account display name>"
 ```

-Create the Vertex AI access rights:
+Grant Vertex AI permissions to the service account:

 ```
 gcloud projects add-iam-policy-binding <your project name> \